These longer worked examples combine several clutchcall commands into a realistic scenario.

 The controlled box registers

-On launch, the controlled box dials the relay and registers its device id as a slug with proto":"quick", then pre-opens and parks bidi work streams — exactly the parked-stream pool the HTTP/TCP tunnels use.
+On start, the controlled box dials the relay.
+It registers its device id as a slug with "proto":"quick".
+It then pre-opens and parks bidi work streams.
+This is exactly the parked-stream pool that the HTTP/TCP tunnels use.

 3